 Before you start to take it

-5.You have any risks factors for heart or blood vessel disease, including:
+Tell your doctor if you have any risks factors for heart or blood vessel disease,

 high blood pressure